 Consider which colour will be best for your bedrooms depending on the size of the rooms, the amount of natural light they receive and what sort of use they get.
 Remember, if you have other flooring types – perhaps tiles or hardwood floors - which adjoin the bedroom carpet, ensure the colour tones match otherwise your floors will look disjointed.

-What is the best carpet for your bedroom?
+What is the best kind of carpet for bedrooms?

 As your bedroom is a place of rest and relaxation, a soft synthetic or wool carpet is ideal on a bedroom floor which doesn’t see huge amounts of wear and tear.
-Cut carpet pile tends to deliver a more luxurious feel underfoot than a loop pile, which is important in rooms where you tend to go barefoot.
+Cut carpet pile tends to deliver a more luxuriously soft feel underfoot than a loop carpet pile, which is important in rooms where you tend to go barefoot.

 Imagine waking to the luxurious comfort of the Cloud Walk collection, available in twelve heavenly colours in a twist or plush carpet pile.
 If you feel this divine synthetic carpet on your bedroom floor first thing in the morning you’ll think you’re still dreaming!

 What types of carpet are soft?

 We know that wool carpets have a natural softness and that synthetic fibres tend to be known for their excellent ability to resist wear and tear as well as their stain resistance, colour fastness and resilience.
 But did you know that innovative technological advancements mean that synthetic carpets are now also delightfully lush and comfortable underfoot?

 What colours are ideal for your bedroom carpet?

 Carpet Court is Australia’s largest flooring retailer which means they have fabulous buying power allowing them to pass significant savings on to you.
-To determine the cost you need to know the measurements of the surface area you plan to carpet in order to know the cost.
+To determine the cost you need to know the measurements of the surface area you plan to carpet and which synthetic or wool carpet is your preference.
 You will also need to factor in the cost of installation and underlay.

-The best way to ascertain which of Carpet Court’s many sumptuous carpets are within your budget is to ask for a free, in-home measure and quote to receive firm prices for the total cost of the carpets you have chosen as your favourites.
+The best way to ascertain which of Carpet Court’s many sumptuous carpets are within your budget is to request a free, in-home measure and quote to receive firm prices for the total cost of the carpets you have chosen as your favourites.

 Booking a quote is easy with Australia’s largest flooring retailer.
-Use our online booking service.
-Book your free, in-home measure and quote online or phone 1300 CARPET to speak with your nearest Carpet Court store today.
+Use our online booking service to book your free, in-home measure and quote or phone 1300 CARPET to speak with your nearest Carpet Court store today.